The Stars and Stripes Forever: Analysis

 The march begins with a four-bar introduction, following with the first strain, which is repeated; then the second strain, which is also repeated; and sometimes both are repeated again if (the band is) marching in parade (or the breakstrain may be interjected and repeated).
 Now follows the dominant woodwinds in the first run of the famous Trio strain—familiar to many for the nonsense lyrics: "Be kind to your web-footed friends..."—which repeats, and later repeats again as the piccolos obligato.
 (Here, in some performances, Sousa's patriotic lyrics may be sung in a choral overlay.)
 Then follows the breakstrain, the final strain, and the breakstrain repeated.
 The final repeats of the Trio (the Grandioso) render the famous obligato of the piccolo players—joined to a subdued but prominent countermelody by the brass section, then bringing everything to a close with once-more repeats of the grand finale.

 Sousa explained to the press that the three themes of the final trio were intended to represent the three regions of the United States.
 The broad melody, or main theme, portrays the North.
 The South is represented by the famous piccolo obligato, and the West by the bold countermelody of the trombones.
 The three come together in the climax, representing the Union itself.

 Instrumentation

-This is scored for an orchestra consisting of two flutes, piccolo, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, cymbals, bass drum, snare drum, glockenspiel, and strings.
+The march is written for a standard full American concert band.
+On the page for The Stars and Stripes Forever on the official United States Marine Band website, under The Complete Marches of John Philip Sousa, additional parts are written in at the bottom of the downloadable score.
+These parts are from Sousa's Encore Book, and are handwritten for "Drums & Bells" and harp.